project-oak/oak/docs/concepts.md

 TODO: Expand on this.

-## Oak VM Updates
+## Oak Runtime Updates

 Under normal circumstances, a client connecting to an Oak Node validates the attestation it receives from the Oak Node when establishing the connection channel.
 The measurement in the attestation report corresponds to the hash of the code loaded in enclave memory at the time the connection was established.
-Because the Oak VM changes relatively infrequently, the list of known measurements is small enough that the client is able to just check the inclusion of the received measurement in the list.
+Because the Oak Runtime changes relatively infrequently, the list of known measurements is small enough that the client is able to just check the inclusion of the received measurement in the list.

-Occasionally, a particular version of the Oak VM may be found to contain security vulnerabilities or bugs, and we would like to prevent further clients from connecting to servers using such versions.
+Occasionally, a particular version of the Oak Runtime may be found to contain security vulnerabilities or bugs, and we would like to prevent further clients from connecting to servers using such versions.